elsiklab/apollo_lsaa/README.md

 Note: we are currently using the apollo-domain-classes plugin from https://github.com/elsiklab/apollo_domain_classes

-Follow setup steps for apollo-domain-classes before installing apollo-lsaa (if apollo-domain-classes is accepted on grails plugin central, this is not necessary)
+Follow setup steps for apollo-domain-classes before installing apollo-lsaa

 ## Run in development